 Most commonly found varieties of white grubs hatch in August and begin eating furiously through your lawn as they work through their first few stages of growth, known as instars.
 That can be bad news for your turf roots, but their presence can also attract rodents such as moles, skunks, racoons and birds that feast on the grubs—plus herbivorous voles that follow the paths of destruction created by moles.
 Even though they’re after the insects, these animals will inadvertently tear up your turf and gardens.

-Secondary damage from animals like moles often comes in the form of tunnels damage from deer and molesand mounds that can be unsightly and harmful to the health of your lawn.
+Secondary damage from animals like moles often comes in the form of tunnels and mounds that can be unsightly and harmful to the health of your lawn.
 Moles can even do direct harm to plants when they scrape away soil from plant roots, sapping them of needed nutrients.
 Some have even reported moles tunneling into homes through weak foundations in their insatiable quest for food.

 There are two ways to treat damage from moles: target the problem animals or target the source.
 Cutting off mole and vole food supplies will usually convince them to move off—plus you can prevent grub related turf damage.
 GrubGONE! is a biological insecticide that can be applied to lawns for the grubs to ingest and quickly die.